tahze0/TicTacToe_Server_Side/README.md

 - Players take turns clicking on the empty cells.
 - The first player to get three of their marks in a row (horizontally, vertically, or diagonally) wins.
 - If all the cells are filled and neither player has three in a row, the game is a draw.
 - Most wins out of the 10 games is the winner.
-Draws dont count as a game.
-  If both players have 5 wins, winner of the next game takes it all.

 ### Features